acraugh/pds4-context-products/README.md

-Back in your own account, in your working copy of *pds4-context-products*, create a new branch with a name that contains the number(s) of the issue(s) you're addressing, and any additional notes you want to add.
+Back in your own account, in your working copy of *pds4-context-products*, create a new branch with a name that contains the number(s) of the issue(s) you're addressing and any additional notes you want to add.

+On the **Code** page of your repo, there is a pull-down menu on the top left edge of the file list window.
+It will probably say "main".
+Click on that to see the current list of branches.
+Typing a new branch name in the "Find or create a branch..." box and hitting *Return* will create a new branch with the entered name.

 Some example branch names:
 - issue_42
 - update_target_cg_issue67
 - issues34and36